ArielSibaja91/Full-Stack-Open/README.md

 ### Frontend:
 [![My Skills](https://skillicons.dev/icons?i=react,redux,mui,vite&theme=light)](https://skillicons.dev)
 <br>
-For the frontend, `Vite` is used to create a `React` project and manage the development environment. `Redux Toolkit` is used for state management, `Axios` for making HTTP requests to the backend. `Material UI` was used for styles and responsiveness.
+For the frontend, `Vite` is used to create a `React` project and manage the development environment.
+For routing the app is using `React-Router-Dom`. `Redux Toolkit` is used for state management, `Axios` for making HTTP requests to the backend. `Material UI` was used for styles and responsiveness.

 ### Features